 The Global Covenant allows flexibility for cities developing city-wide greenhouse gas inventories, within two years of commitment.
-The inventory must include at least carbon dioxide, methane, and nitrous oxide emissions from stationary energy, transportation, and waste sources4.
+The inventory must include at least carbon dioxide, methane, and nitrous oxide emissions from stationary energy, transportation, and waste sources2.

 In order for cities' greenhouse gas emissions data to be consistent and transparent GCoM introduced the Common Reporting Framework (CRF) in 2018 as the first global reporting framework for standardising and sharing information on local climate activities.
 The CRF guides cities in assessing their greenhouse gas emissions, climate change risks, and vulnerabilities, as well as planning and reporting in an integrated and coherent way.
-This https://unfccc.int/process-and-meetings/the-paris-agreement/nationally-deter mined-contributions-ndcs/nationally-determined-contributions-ndcs https://www.globalcovenantofmayors.org/journey/#1593370692184-241679ee-77 ed standard not only enables cities to identify and take the right actions in a timely manner, but also allows for better identification of shared challenges, greater cooperation, and development of common responses to the impacts of climate change.
+This standard not only enables cities to identify and take the right actions in a timely manner, but also allows for better identification of shared challenges, greater cooperation, and development of common responses to the impacts of climate change.